maierfelix/azula/README.md

 };
 ````

+An equivalent method is available in the GUI.

 #### Window.prototype.dispatchBinaryBuffer

 The *binarymessage* system should only be used when sending large data between Node and *azula*.
 The `buffer` argument is a shared buffer, which means there is no overhead when sending it between Node and *azula* as the data is effectively referenced.